Dr. Isabel Santos-Santos

 Theoretical Astrophysics and Cosmology

-I am a Postdoctoral researcher at the Institute for Computational Cosmology in Durham University (UK) working with Prof Carlos Frenk.
-Previously, I was a postdoc in the Department of Physics and Astronomy at the University of Victoria (Canada) working with Prof Julio Navarro.
+I am a postdoctoral researcher at the Leibniz Institute for Astrophysics Potsdam (Germany) working in the group of Dr Noam Libeskind.
+Previously, I was a postdoc at the Institute for Computational Cosmology in Durham University (UK) working with Prof Carlos Frenk, and before then, I was a postdoc in the Department of Physics & Astronomy at the University of Victoria (Canada) working with Prof Julio Navarro.
 I completed my Ph.D. in Astrophysics and Cosmology at the Universidad Autónoma de Madrid (Spain), under the supervision of Prof Rosa Domínguez Tenreiro and Dr Chris Brook.